Skip to content

 Legal & Compliance

-A legal doctrine that tolls (delays) the start of the statute of limitations until the injured party knew or reasonably should have known about the injury.
-In CAM disputes, the discovery rule may extend the lookback period when overcharges were concealed.
+A legal doctrine that delays the start of the statute of limitations until the injured party knew or reasonably should have known about the injury.
+In CAM disputes, the discovery rule may extend the lookback period when overcharges were concealed by the landlord.

 Statute of LimitationsLookback PeriodAudit Rights